 CHPPR and First Mile Care Partner to Reduce Prediabetes Rates

-First Mile Care is a preventative chronic care company that works with physicians and communities throughout the U.S. to reduce prediabetes rates.
-The Center for Health Promotion and Prevention Research (CHPPR) partners with First Mile Care to pilot a diabetes prevention program, the Sustainable Culturally Adapted Nutrition (SCAN) program, in Houston, TX.
+First Mile Care is a company dedicated to chronic disease care and prevention that works with physicians and communities throughout the U.S. to reduce prediabetes rates.
+First Mile Care delivers the National Diabetes Prevention Program (DPP), a proven method of reducing diabetes incidence rates, and The Center for Health Promotion and Prevention Research (CHPPR) works with them and health centers to increase bi-directional referral.

 “Our goal is to halve the 96M Americans with prediabetes by 2028 by scaling the CDC’s proven Diabetes Prevention Program (DPP),” said Karl Ronn, founder and CEO of First Mile Care.
 “The DPP is a year-long, lifestyle change program clinically proven to stop the onset of type 2 diabetes.
 Less than 5% of Americans with prediabetes have a program within 10 minutes of home.
 We are committed to making the DPP more accessible by creating a nationwide network of First Mile Care DPP coaches.”

-The SCAN program, developed as part of CHPPR’s “Improving the Health of Americans through Prevention and Management of Diabetes, Heart Disease, and Stroke” project, integrates the DPP and a food prescription framework with the goal of increasing patient adherence and program retention.
+CHPPR is also working with First Mile Care to pilot an adapted diabetes prevention program aimed at increasing enrollment and adherence in Houston, TX.
+The Sustainable Culturally Adapted Nutrition (SCAN) program, developed as part of CHPPR’s “Improving the Health of Americans through Prevention and Management of Diabetes, Heart Disease, and Stroke” project, integrates the DPP and a food prescription framework with the goal of increasing patient adherence and program retention.
 For the pilot program, CHPPR and First Mile Care work with participants from the HOPE Clinic.

 First Mile Care also partners with physicians in the greater San Francisco, Detroit/Ann Arbor, and Syracuse areas, and has plans to expand further.
 The organization works with these physicians to build out capacity, do the education and recruitment, hire and certify local coaches in the DPP, run the programs, and do the required reporting.